fraymio/modis-tools/README.md

   token](https://pypi.org/help/#apitoken) as your password
 * Assuming the test upload goes smoothly, upload to PyPi with `twine upload dist`
 * Merge the version update branch to main

+## Issues and Contributing

+We welcome any feedback and contributions from the community!
+- To report an issue or to request support, please use the [github issues](https://github.com/fraymio/modis-tools/issues).
+- To contribute, please checkout our [contribution guidline](./CONTRIBUTING.md).